Meshulim Feish Lowy: Canada

 The Grand Rebbe took an exceptional stance before the 1995 Quebec referendum.
 While virtually all non-French citizens opposed secession, a Tosh representative voiced full support in the name of Lowy, stating he had taken a favourable approach toward the Parti Québécois already in 1976, when they first formed government.
 His pro-French attitude engendered much criticism in the wider Jewish public.
 Two weeks before the vote, Premier Jacques Parizeau paid a celebratory visit to Kiryas Tosh.
-Eventually, wary not to antagonize the Federal Government, Lowy's Hasidim split their votes.
+Eventually, wary not to antagonize the federal government, Lowy's Hasidim split their votes.

-Lowy became famous for his piety and the ecstatic manner in which he his prayers, which took many hours to complete, and benedictions.
+Lowy became famous for his piety and the ecstatic manner in which he said his prayers, which took many hours to complete, and benedictions.
 His court became a site of pilgrimage for Hasidim from other sects, and Orthodox Jews seeking blessing in general.
 Between 1993 and 2009, his collected writings were compiled and published in a book series named Avodas Avodah ("service of the ministry"; from Numbers 4:47).
 Ethnographer William Shaffir and textual scholar Justin Jaron Lewis, who studied the Toshers, commented that the Rebbe's books contained the general concepts of Hasidism, stressing mystical and ecstatic approach to religion, which he exemplified, and the need for communion with God, with a secondary focus on writing completely new insights.

 Publishing in print was necessitated as the Rebbe's health declined, preventing him from regularly appearing in public.

 On 5 September 1996, his first wife Chava died.
 On 16 January 1997, his firstborn and heir presumptive Mordecai suffered a fatal cardiac arrest.
 He remarried in 2007 with Malka Haas.
-A severe case of Pneumonia had him hospitalized for a month, in October–November 2010.
+A severe case of pneumonia had him hospitalized for a month, in October–November 2010.

 Lowy died on 12 August 2015 in Quebec at the age of 94.
 He was succeeded by his second son and youngest offspring, Rabbi Elimelech Lowy.
 His older son R' Mordechai died in 1998.
 He also had four daughters: Cirel Fisch, Bracha Hanna Meyer, Fraidl Sarah Katz and Malka Kahana.